Oil Tank Sweep FAQ (Frequently Asked Questions)

 New homes were built with gas, but older homes also converted to gas, but it was expensive.
 To cut down on cost homeowners abandoned oil tanks.
 Remember buying a new furnace cost thousands, maybe you also replaced your hot water heater, not leaving much money in the budget to remove the tank.

 Metal oil tanks were left in the ground to rust and leak oil.
-Todays environmental regulations require these tank leaks to be remediated.
+Today's environmental regulations require these tank leaks to be remediated.

 The cleanup in the photo below was over a $100,000.

-It goes without saying that older properties should have a tank sweep, because natural gas was expensive and oil was not up until the oil embargo and gas deregulation in the 1970’s.
-Although newer properties should have a tank sweep, because it is always possible they could have been constructed on a site that has a UST (Underground Storage Tank) that was not disclosed or ignored.
+It goes without saying that older properties should have a tank sweep, because natural gas was expensive, and oil was not up until the oil embargo and gas deregulation in the 1970’s.
+Although newer properties should have a tank sweep, because it is always possible, they could have been constructed on a site that has a UST (Underground Storage Tank) that was not disclosed or ignored.

 Many homes were heated using oil at one time or another, including ones that have gas service today.
+Some tanks have 2 tanks.

 What Are Underground Storage Tanks (USTs)?